LetsMesh/Site/README.md

 8. Return to the root directory and start the backend server / run the application -> `python manage.py runserver` MYSQL SETUP (windows, if you have a mac, consider switching to a windows)
 1. Download Mysql over here https://dev.mysql.com/downloads/installer/ ( i downloaded the fatter file)
-2. Do the setup and do the full download(spam next until you see the password portion)
+2. Do the setup and do the full download (spam next until you see the password portion)
 3. Make sure you are not using the legacy version, select the 8.x version
     a.
 Make sure you remember your passwords and username(username is by default root)
 4. Spam next until you finish and then you’re done Make sure you write the username and password in your.env file.
 With that being said,that’s it for your mysql setup, next thing we do is django.

 1. Open a terminal and make sure mysql is installed by typing in `mysql --v`
     a.
 If the command doesn’t work it may be because mysql isn’t added to your path.
-The default location for mysql should be:
+The default location for mysql server should be:
         C:\Program Files\MySQL\MySQL Server 8.0\bin\mysql.exe
             i.
 Possible solution: https://stackoverflow.com/questions/5920136/mysql-is-not-recognised-as-an-internal-or-external-command-operable-program-or-b
 2. Once you have mysql downloaded, create a new database inside your mysql.